perladvent/perldotcom/content/article/_pub_2003_10_15_bioinformatics.md

       "perl-and-bioinformatics",
       "subroutines"
    ],
-   "description" : " James D. Tisdall is the author of the recently released Mastering Perl for Bioinformatics.
-In my previous article, A Chromosome at a Time with Perl, Part I, I showed you some programming \"tricks\" that help you avoid the trap...", "thumbnail" : null,
+   "draft" : null,
-   "categories" : "science",
+   "thumbnail" : null,
-   "title" : "A Chromosome at a Time with Perl, Part 2", "image" : null,
    "authors" : [
       "james-d--tisdall"
-   ]
+   ],
+   "description" : " James D. Tisdall is the author of the recently released Mastering Perl for Bioinformatics.
+In my previous article, A Chromosome at a Time with Perl, Part I, I showed you some programming \"tricks\" that help you avoid the trap...", "image" : null
 }